 We created a simple touch screen game that involved the organisers face!
 The aim of ‘Wreck It Rob’ is very straight foward – Rob’s face would bounce up and down and you need to poke him as many times as you can one minute, by tapping on the screen.
 If you tapped him at the top or bottom (when he is at his slowest) you get less points than if you manage to catch him at maximum speed in the middle of the screen.
 We added a few extra features like time bonuses and he also speeds up every 20 seconds.

 The whole team learnt loads over the 24 hours.
 We had to learn how to process and compress our images and audio files right down to be as tiny as possible, which meant we also had to make some sacrafices in terms of the code, imagery and audio to get the entire thing down to 24k, and we had to use older code techniques that have been around so long they are built in to most web browsers, to avoid needing to use big libraries that would cause us to fail the challenge immediately!

-Whilst we'd like the game to be more feature rich we're really happy with the outcome, we smashed the challenge by our game being is tiny 21.3k and had a fab weekend!
+Whilst we’d like the game to be more feature rich we’re really happy with the outcome, we smashed the challenge and won our category, by our game being is tiny 21.3k and had a fab weekend!